StefanJelner/StefanJelner.github.io/src/pages/04-philosophy.md

   So inspite of using artificial intelligence and robotics to free humanity from the need of work, it is used for advertising and weaponry; all based on the "best economic system we ever had" and the ideas of "normal males".
 Just try to phantasize a future, in which everyone could do voluntary work and we would have everything we need; one step could be to use the technology we already have in its full potential and an unconditional basic income.
 It all depends on the "little stories" we tell each other everyday.
 5% - 10% of the society are enough to make a change.
 It is a myth that you need a majority to make changes in society!
 And forget about "normal males" who call their lack of phantasy or their will to keep on ruling "pragmatism".

-  "There's always a story.
+  > There's always a story.
 It's all stories, really.
 The sun coming up every day is a story.
 Everything's got a story in it.
-Change the story, change the world."
-Terry Pratchett
+Change the story, change the world.
+  >
+  > -- Terry Pratchett

   You want to change the world, change your country.
 You want to change your country, change your region.
 You want to change your region, change your city.
 You want to change your city, change your street.
 You want to change your street, change your house.
 You want to change your house, change your family.
 You want to change your family, change yourself.